What happens in a sauna?

 A third type, found mostly in Finland, is a smoke sauna (‘savusauna’) – this is one of the oldest types of sauna and is seen as the original sauna.
 It doesn’t have a chimney, as they were introduced later.
 A fire is used to warm a large stove with stones on top and smoke fills the room.
 The fire is allowed to burn to its embers and the smoke is vented out, leaving a warm sauna to enjoy.
 Smoke saunas have a pleasant smell and are heralded by sauna connoisseurs.

 Fun fact: the ‘steam sauna’ (or steam room) has absolutely nothing to do with the Nordic countries, and was actually invented by the Romans.
 Steam rooms do not have a stove but a steam generator, which boils water into steam that is released into the air.

 Tips on having a good sauna: dos and don’ts

-Aside from sauna been used for parties, it is also used as a family pastime.
+Aside from sauna being used for parties, it is also a common family pastime.
 Families spend quality time together and the stove is perfect to grill a few sausages – delicious.